WGDashboard/WGDashboard-Documentation/Writerside/topics/✂️-Dashboard-Configuration.md

 ### `[Database]`

 Configuration of database.
-Currently, you will need to manually edit this file to configure database
+Currently, you will need to manually edit this file to configure database, before making changes, please stop WGDashboard first.

 #### `type`